Things to Know:

 Auditioning for the Band

-Anyone who is eligible for membership can join the band following an audition.
-If you would like to audition for the band, contact us and let us know!
-Prospective new members are encouraged to attend an orientation session before our first rehearsal in the fall.
-See Rehearsals and Performances.
-This is an opportunity to meet the conductor and to learn about the audition process.
-A brief audition with the section principal and the conductor will be held at a subsequent rehearsal.
+New members can join the band following an audition, provided there are openings within a section.
+If you would like to audition for the band, email us and let us know!
+Prospective new members are invited to participate in a rehearsal before making a final decision to join.
+See Rehearsals and Performances below.
+A brief audition with the section principal will be held at a subsequent rehearsal.
 Has it been a while since you have played?
-Consider starting out during our summer session which has a more relaxed atmosphere.
+Consider starting out during our summer session, which has a more relaxed atmosphere.

 Rehearsals and Performances